Stéblová train disaster: Trains

-Disaster course
+Accident history

-Events before disaster
+Events before the disaster

 Train 653 left Pardubice at 17:22, one minute behind schedule.
 Train 608 left Hradec Králové at 17:25, seven minutes behind schedule.
-The Stéblová station dispatcher set the route for train 608 to track number 1 and assigned train 653 to track number 2; this was the reverse of what was usually done.
+The Stéblová station dispatcher set the path for train 608 to track number 1 and assigned train 653 to track number 2; this was the reverse of what was usually done.
 Train 608 arrived at Stéblová station at 17:40.
-The station dispatcher left the office, but after a while he returned to set the route for train 653.
-The switchman went away to operate switch number 4 to set up for the future departure of the train 653, and also to lift the crossing gates after train 608 passed through.
-Meanwhile, the station dispatcher confirmed by telephone with Čeperka (the station from which train 608 arrived) that the track was empty, and then set the route for the train 653 arrival.
+The station dispatcher left the office, but returned after a while to set the track for train 653.
+The switchman went away to operate switch number 4 to set up for the future departure of train 653, and also to lift the crossing-gates after train 608 passed through.
+Meanwhile, the station dispatcher confirmed by telephone with Čeperka (the station from which train 608 had arrived) that the track was clear, and then set the route for train 653's arrival.

 What happened next was never clearly explained.
 The weather was very foggy, with visibility limited to 50 meters.
-The senior conductor and junior conductors both got down from the train.
+Train 608's senior conductor and junior conductors both got down from the train.
 The senior conductor supposedly saw a green light close to the station office, which would have meant "permission to depart".
-He informed the junior conductor that he had seen the signal and shouted "Get on, [station dispatcher] gives departure"; he asserted later that he saw only the flash of green light.
+He informed the junior conductor that he had seen the signal and shouted "Get on board, [station dispatcher] gives departure"; he asserted later that he saw only a flash of green light.
 Because of the fog, he was not able to identify the source of the light.
 It could not have been the station dispatcher, as he was in his office at the time.
 Though the junior conductor personally did not see the green light, he passed the signal to the locomotive.
-The head guard also accepted the existence of the green light, although he had not seen it.
+The head guard likewise accepted the green light's sighting without having seen it himself.
 Some passengers later stated that they also might have seen such a light, but were not absolutely sure.